 I sat back down on the chair, consuming a then-cold, untouched piece of scone.
 Its texture was perfectly soft.
 The butter taste was quite prominent and blended nicely with the jam filling.

 A minute or two of silence passed before I heard gagging from across the table.
-It was Cleopatra, who had vomited the contents of her stomach.
-What a way to ruin my appetite.
+It was Cleopatra, who had vomited the contents of her stomach, much to my disgust.

 I took a last bite, nonetheless, which unexpectedly became my point of realization.
 I said out loud, “THE SCONE HAS DAIRY!”.
-Between my experience working with a nutritionist, and extensive research in lactose digestion, I understood the absence of lactase in her system meant she had to expel the food, leaving a mess on my recently mopped floors.
+Between my experience working with a nutritionist and extensive research in lactose digestion, I understood the absence of lactase in her system meant she had to expel the food, leaving a mess on my recently mopped floors.

 At last, mystery solved.